 Mendi Benigni, Instructional Technologist

 Mendi is an Instructional Technologist and works primarily with the School of Education, Health & Human Performance.
+She values the close relationships she develops with her faculty and is empathetic to their problems, issues, and time constraints.
+Her “go-with-the-flow” attitude helps her to think on her feet when solving problems.
 She has a degree in International Relations from Roanoke College but has always loved computers.
 So when an opportunity opened to become a Mac tech she couldn’t say no. She’s been working in the computer/technology field since the early 90s and loves every minute of it, especially working with mobile and video technologies.
-She is married to Vince Benigni, a professor in Communication, and has an awesome daughter who keeps her on her toes.

 Zach Hartje, Director

-Zach is the Director of Teaching, Learning and Technology.
+Zach is the Director of Teaching, Learning and Technology and Deputy CIO for the College.
 Zach has a degree in Management Information Systems from the University of Dayton.
 He has worked in multiple capacities within TLT over the past several years, serving as an Instructional Technologist and Assistant Director.
 He enjoys working with faculty to find ways to use technology to enhance the learning process.
-He has a 2 year old son who likes to keep him busy and on his feet outside of work.
+He has a young son who likes to keep him busy and on his feet outside of work.
 When he has free time he enjoys playing and watching a wide variety of sports and doing home DIY projects.
-Thanks to wonders of technology he has been able to watch every single Dayton basketball game over the past 8 years though being almost 700 miles away.
+Thanks to wonders of technology he has been able to watch every single Dayton basketball game over the past decade despite being almost 700 miles away.
 Goooooo Dayton Flyers!!!

 Christopher Meshanko, Instructional Technologist